 3. Do something that helps you relax

-Often us introverts have quiet hobbies that we really enjoy.
+Often we introverts have quiet hobbies that we really enjoy.
 Perhaps you like to read or paint or knit or just go for a long hike alone.
 You know what makes you feel better so take some time to do this.

 I know this can be hard when you have lots of commitments.
 But you can’t help others and keep your commitments if you are not feeling your best.
 It is not selfish to take time for yourself, it is essential if you are to stay on top of things and feel happy and well.

 If you have children, you might need to let them watch TV or do some other quiet activity while you take some time for yourself.
 Don’t feel guilty about this.
-Do whatever you need to do for you.
+Do whatever you need to do for yourself.

 4. Take a nap

 Introverts have to work hard at social events.
 If you are a sensitive introvert or an introverted empath, this will make socialising even more draining.
-This is because you spend a lot of energy sensing the needs of others and supporting and encouraging them.
+This is because you spend a lot of energy-sensing the needs of others and supporting and encouraging them.

-Don’t feel bad if you need a lie in or a nap after a social event because you will no doubt have put a lot of effort into listening and empathising with others.
+Don’t feel bad if you need a lie-in or a nap after a social event because you will no doubt have put a lot of effort into listening and empathising with others.
 You have helped others and now you need to take time for yourself.